wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 Instead of using a file named `wpstarter.json` in root folder it is also possible to tell WP Starter to use a different file to load configuration.

-An use case could be to reuse the same WP Starter configuration for many websites that resides under the same parent folder.
+A use case could be to reuse the same WP Starter configuration for many websites that resides under the same parent folder.

 To do this, in  `composer.json` it is necessary to use the `extra.wpstarter` configuration to set the path of the custom file.
 The path must be relative to the folder containing the `composer.json`: